Skip to Content

 Independence Mine State Park

 The state has turned the once operational mine into a park for visitors to see how the mine looked and worked in the first half of the century.
 Some buildings have been refurbished and others lie in ruins.
 The history is interesting and the old buildings make some great photos both when it’s cloudy and on clear days.
-There is a $5 parking fee (which includes entrance fee for the driver) and $3 entrance fee for all additional visitors.
+There is a parking fee (which includes an entrance fee for the driver) and an entrance fee for all additional visitors.

 Stone Sign Post at the top of Hatcher Pass with elevation of 3886 ft above sea level